There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 Inspecting Your Home’s Water Line and Valve

-In addition to that, you want to inspect the water valve.
-A defective valve can prevent adequate water from reaching your ice maker.
+Inspect the water valve.
+If it’s defective, that can prevent adequate water from reaching the ice maker.

 Addressing Temperature Issues Affecting Ice Production